sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Check automatically discovered devices and continue to your dashboard' -
+                    text: 'Review any automatically discovered devices and continue to your dashboard!'
+  -
     id: m6axhp2y
     title: 'Choosing your AI voice assistant'